fluttergems/fluttergems/README.md

 ![buyuscoffeebanner 001](https://user-images.githubusercontent.com/1382619/223126273-7bf8bcf0-056c-41bf-b053-0521790a7c52.jpeg)

-## Flutter Gems Community Contribution Guide
+# Flutter Gems Community Contribution Guide

 [![Discord Server Invite](https://img.shields.io/badge/DISCORD-JOIN%20SERVER-5663F7?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/bBeSdtJ6Ue)

 Welcome to the Community Contribution GitHub repository for [Flutter Gems](https://fluttergems.dev/) which is used for:
-- Adding new packages to the website,
+- Adding new packages to the website ([link]()),
+- Adding new open source Flutter App/Project ([link]()),
 - Issue reporting,
 - Feedback, and
 - New feature requests

+## How to add a new package to Flutter Gems?
+Also, used for reporting issues, providing feedback and making new feature requests.

 Please follow the instructions provided below to get started: